quicwg/base-drafts/draft-ietf-quic-transport.md

 DPLPMTU probe packets are ack-eliciting packets.
 Probe packets that use the PADDING frame therefore implement "Probing using padding data", as defined in Section 4.1 of {{!DPLPMTUD}}.
+Endpoints could limit the content of probe packets to PING and PADDING frames as packets that are larger than the current maximum packet size are more likely to be dropped by the network.

-These can be generated without affecting the transfer of other QUIC frames.
-The PING Frame is used to trigger generation of an acknowledgement.
-Multiple PADDING Frames are used together to control the length of the probe packet.
-These frames might not be retransmitted if a probe packet containing them is lost.
-The frames consume congestion window, which could delay subsequent transmission by an application.
+DPLPMTU probe packets consume congestion window, which could delay subsequent transmission by an application.

 ### Validating the QUIC Path with DPLPMTUD